 What is impact and implementation bargaining?
 How does it impact federal managers and the ability to make change in an agency?
-Understanding the process will make a difference in being able to manage effectively.
-Here are suggestions for managing the process.

 Taking an adverse or disciplinary action against a federal employee is complex and should not be undertaken without understanding the facts of a case.
-Here are suggestions and worksheets developed by the author that will be useful for federal supervisors who may become involved in one of these proceedings.

 Federal agencies spend millions of dollars each year to subsidize federal employee unions.
 The reasons for the continued subsidies are complex.
 The author poses the question: Is it time to stop subsidizing federal employee labor unions?